Viavi Soars 22% On Q3 Beat, Data Center Demand

 Is Viavi stock expensive after the Q3 beat?

 VIAV trades at a forward P/E of 43.9x and sits above the Yahoo Finance analyst target of $40.43.
-The valuation context and what would have to keep working are covered in the analysis above.
+The valuation context is covered in the analysis above.